PsychoDuckTech/PsychOS/README.md

 ## Project Activity
 ![Alt](https://repobeats.axiom.co/api/embed/41e28f23eb43e17ac67db3d966de3dd565079220.svg "Repobeats analytics image")

-## About
-This firmware was tested only on the ESP32-S3.

-Developed by PsychoDuck Tech.

 ## License
-This code is covered by the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) license **unless noted elsewhere**.
+Licensed under [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) unless otherwise noted.
-Other components such as _FreeRTOS_ have their own licenses.
+Third-party components (e.g., FreeRTOS) maintain their respective licenses.

 ## Commercial Use
-This software is provided "AS IS", so we cannot provide any commercial support for the firmware.
+This firmware is provided "AS IS" without commercial support.
+You may:
-However, you are more than welcome to distribute links to the firmware or provide hardware with this firmware.
-**Please do not re-host the files, but rather link to this page, so that there are no old versions of the firmware scattered around**.
+- Distribute links to this firmware
+- Ship hardware with this firmware pre-installed

+Please link to this repository rather than redistributing the files to ensure users always get the latest version.